 - Make sure you remove the tampon at the end of your period.

-In all reality, TSS isn’t all that common, but it is something to be aware of.
+In all reality, TSS isn’t all that common, not really a big problem — but something to be aware of.
+TSS cases are actually pretty small for all the information they give you in a box of tampons!

 Is it OK to sleep with a tampon in?